Eyjafjörður Fjord in North-Iceland - part I - Hrísey Island - the Pearl of Eyjafjörður

 Sailing to Hrísey, the Pearl of Eyjafjörður, in beautiful weather

-In this first part of my series of travel-blogs about Eyjafjörður fjord, I am going to tell you about Hrísey island, the Pearl of Eyjafjörður fjord.
-It is well worth it to take the short ferry ride across to the island while visiting this part of Iceland.
+In this first part of my series of travel-blogs about Eyjafjörður fjord, I am going to tell you about Hrísey Island, the Pearl of Eyjafjörður fjord.
+A short ferry ride takes you to this beautiful island.

-Hrísey island is the second-largest island in Iceland with 167 inhabitants (2019).
+Hrísey Island is the second-largest island in Iceland, with 164 inhabitants (2024).
 It is 7.5 km long and 2.5 km wide at its widest point.

-Only Heimaey island is bigger than Hrísey, but you can read up on that very interesting volcanic island in my travel-blog the Westman Islands of Iceland - the Settler, the Beautiful Stave Church & more interesting Things.
+Only Heimaey Island is bigger than Hrísey, but you can read up on that interesting volcanic island in my travel-blog: the Westman Islands of Iceland - the Settler, the Beautiful Stave Church & more interesting Things.

 The Hrísey taxi

-When arriving in Hrísey you get greeted by the taxi on the island - a tractor with a hay cart capable of transporting quite a few people.
+Upon arriving in Hrísey, you get greeted by the taxi on the island - a tractor with a hay cart capable of transporting quite a few people.

-The taxi takes you on a guided 40 minutes' trip around the island.
+The taxi takes you on a guided 40-minute tour around the island.

-Next time I visit Hrísey I will go on that guided tractor tour.
-But this time around I opted for walking around in the village at Hrísey.
+Next time I visit Hrísey, I will go on that guided tractor tour.
+But this time around, I opted for walking around in the village.

 The House of Hákarla- Jörundur is a museum in Hrísey

-On the island, you will find a convenience store, a church, restaurants, guest houses, a campsite, and a swimming pool.
+On the island, you will find a convenience store, a church, the restaurant Verbúðin, guest houses, a campsite, and a swimming pool.

 I love the multi-coloured houses on the island.
-The oldest house in the village is the red "Hús Hákarla-Jörundar" or the House of Shark-Jörundur, built in 1886, which is now a museum and the tourist information of Hrísey.
+The oldest house in the village is the red "Hús Hákarla-Jörundar" - the House of Shark-Jörundur, built in 1886.
+It now serves as a museum and the tourist information center of Hrísey.

 The museum tells the history of shark fishing in Iceland through the centuries.

-The main industry in Hrísey is small fishing vessel fishery and blue mussel breeding - and of course tourism in the summertime.
+The main industry in Hrísey is small fishing vessel fishery and blue mussel breeding, and of course, tourism in the summertime.
+In the summertime, the population rises to 300.

-In the mid-twentieth century, the harbour at Hrísey used to be the second-largest herring port in the north - right after Siglufjörður town, the Herring town of Iceland.
+In the mid-twentieth century, the harbour at Hrísey was the second-largest herring port in the north, right after Siglufjörður town, the Herring town of Iceland.

-From 1930-1950 the island was not as peaceful as it is today when the population of the island multiplied during the summer months of the herring salting.
+From 1930 until 1950, the island was not as peaceful as it is today.
+As back then, the population of the island multiplied during the summer months of the herring salting.

 Hríseyjarkirkja church

 Hríseyjarkirkja church was erected in 1928.
-It is a big church (Iceland style) by Iceland's state architect back then, Guðjón Samúelsson.
+It is a big church (Iceland-style), designed by Iceland's state architect, Guðjón Samúelsson.

 I was able to enter it during my 2010 visit, but during the Hríseyjarhátíðin festival in 2022, it was unfortunately locked, as are most churches in Iceland by the order of the Bishop of Iceland.

-We have seen a lot of vandalism and theft in Icelandic churches so they have to be kept locked, which is a great shame as I love visiting these lovely churches which are scattered all around Iceland.
+We have seen a lot of vandalism and theft in Icelandic churches, so they have to be kept locked, which is a great shame, as I love visiting these lovely churches, of which there are over 300 in Iceland.

 The Icelandic Quarantine Centre was established on Hrísey island in 1974 so that the Galloway cattle could be imported from Scotland to Hrísey.

-One can see these cattle grazing in certain parts of Eyjafjörður fjord, and as it is so different from our Icelandic cattle, we always stop the car and have a look at them.
+You can see these cattle grazing in certain parts of Eyjafjörður fjord, and as they look so different from our Icelandic cattle, we always stop the car and have a look at them.

-Hrísey island is so peaceful now and there are a couple of houses here that are only used as summer houses, one of them owned by a police chief in Reykjavík.
+Hrísey Island is so peaceful now, and several of the houses are only used as vacation houses, and one of them is owned by a police chief in Reykjavík.

 We brought good weather with us from South Iceland, as for the longest time it had been dreadfully cold up north, while it was sunny in the south.
 So they were worried that it would affect the Hríseyjarhátíð festival.

-Hrísey is a birdwatcher's paradise, some 40 species of birds nest on this small island - and here the ptarmigan can be seen in abundance.
+Hrísey is a birdwatcher's paradise, with some 40 bird species nesting on this small island, and here the ptarmigan can be seen in abundance.

 But you can hear the sound of other birds on the island in my video below:

-We went looking for a special rock which I had read about but after searching for it for the longest time we had to give up as time was running out and he had to do the show.
+We went looking for a special rock I had read about, but after searching for it for the longest time, we had to give up, as time was running out and he had to do the show.

-So he went ahead and left me at a very special place on the island with a view of the energy center Mt.
+He went ahead and left me at a very special place on the island with a view of the energy center, Mt.
 Kalbakur.

-This spot is called Orkulindin - the Fountain of Energy and here you can sit on a bench and connect to Mt.
+This spot is called Orkulindin - the Fountain of Energy, and here you can sit on a bench and connect to the energy of Mt.
 Kaldbakur on the opposite side of the fjord.

 The most powerful is the Snæfellsjökull glacier on the Snæfellsnes peninsula, which I have shown you in my many travel-blogs about the Snæfellsnes peninsula.